tpetricek/tomasp.net/source/blog/2019/software-engineering.md

  - date: 2019-02-08T12:22:57.7521867+01:00
  - description: Is there any fundamental knowledge about software engineering that will remain relevant in the next 100 years?
 In this blog post, I discuss why teaching software engineering in a university environment is difficult.
-I also suggest how we can design a more useful and software engineering course that will not go out of date with the next shift in technologies and methodologies.
+I also suggest how we can design a more useful software engineering course that will not go out of date with the next shift in technologies and methodologies.
 The key idea is that we need to focus on the motivation behind software engineering and the reasoning that leads to the adoption of particular software engineering